lululxvi/deepxde/docs/demos/lotka.volterra.rst

         return x_true, y_true

-We call this function to get the true data and plot it with ``matplotlib``:
+We compare the predicted and reference solutions and plot the results:

 .. code-block:: python